bucs110fall2024/final-project-vika-s-team/template_final_project-master/README.md

 5. << character with multiple expressions >>

 ### Classes
+Animal: defines the pet and the actions it can do
+Habitat: Creates the background
 - << You should have a list of each of your classes with a description >>

 ## ATP